AdobeDocs/experience-manager-cloud-service.en/help/forms/using-themes-in-core-components.md

    ![Proxy browsersync](/help/forms/assets/browser_sync.png)

-You are directly redirected to a browser, which displays the customized changes in an Adaptive Form at global level by editing the `_variables.scss` file:
+You are directly redirected to a browser, which displays the customized changes in an Adaptive Form.
+The theme customizations perform changes at both the global level and the component level.
+The error messages of an Adaptive Form are changed to the `blue` color by updating the `_variables.scss` file in a theme folder.
+The label color for the button component during hovering action is customized to `green` by modifying the `button.scss` file.

+**Previewing theme level style**

 ![Example: Error color set to blue](/help/forms/assets/theme-level-changes.png)

-You can also preview the changes at the component level using the local proxy server by modifying the `button.scss` file:
+**Previewing component level style**

    ![Example: Hover color set to green](/help/forms/assets/button-customization.png)

-The theme customizations perform changes at both the global level and the component level.
-The error messages of an Adaptive Form changed to `blue` colour by updating the `_variables.scss` file in a theme folder.
-The label colour for the button component for hovering action is customized to `green` colour by modifying the `button.scss` file.

 >[!NOTE]
 >